House-Leo/FoundIR/README.md

 ### 🚩 **New Features/Updates**

 - ✅ November 22, 2024.
-Creat the repository.
+Creat the repository ande the [project page](https://www.foundir.net).

 ### ⚡ **To do**
 - Release dataset